 The spiral of knowledge creates a varied study environment allowing the students to move about in the heart space of the library or to withdraw to more quiet areas along the facade.

 The building has a unique spatial character uniting library, study spaces and multi-media functions to create synergy with the existing university complex.

 The variation of sound levels and the differentiation of activities creates a versatile study environment that is rich in experiences.
 The new library is the main attraction and new entrance arriving to the university.
 To emphasize this, the surrounding spaces are transformed from a large parking lot to an integrated urban plaza.

+Dalarna Media Library has become a vital force in the community, acting as a motivating generator for both citizens and local businesses.
 The characteristic double facade with reflecting horizontal lamellae fronting a wood cladding was developed in collaboration with Danish artist Jeppe Hein.
 Instead of creating an isolated piece of art work, Jeppe Hein and ADEPT developed the facade into a detailed and refined expression with an immateriality that mirrors its surroundings and the people in it with broken reflections.
 The lamellae are made from highly polished stainless steel while their wooden background is a Siberian larch.

 Photo credits: Bara Bild, Kaare Viemose.